caseyg/awesome/TOPICS.md

 *   [paul90/wiki-client-dat-variant](https://github.com/paul90/wiki-client-dat-variant) - A dat based variant of the Federated Wiki client

 *   [requarks/wiki](https://github.com/requarks/wiki) - Wiki.js | A modern and powerful wiki app built on Node.js

+*   [WikiTeam/wikiteam](https://github.com/WikiTeam/wikiteam) - Tools for downloading and preserving wikis.
+We archive wikis, from Wikipedia to tiniest wikis.
+As of 2026, WikiTeam has preserved more than 600,000 wikis.

 ## bot